-Multi disciplinary ward rounds are undertaken daily.
+We carry out daily multi-disciplinary ward rounds.
 Your nurse lets you know when your doctor is likely to see you.
-We can arrange for a nurse or doctor family member to speak to a family member by prior arrangement.
-Your discharge plan is discussed with you at ward rounds.
+We can arrange for a nurse or doctor to speak to a family member by prior arrangement.
+We will discuss your discharge plan with you during ward rounds.

-It’s important that you arrange to be collected when you’re discharged.
+You will need someone to collect you when you’re discharged.
 Let us know if you need a medical certificate.

-Any outpatient appointment follow ups you need, will be sent to you in the post.
-Any medication you require will be delivered to the ward and explained to you before discharge.
+We will send you the details of any outpatient appointment follow ups you need in the post.
+Any medication you need is delivered to the ward and explained to you before we discharge you home.

-You may be referred to the Rapid Response Reablement Team or other services if required.
+We may refer you to the Rapid Response and Re-ablement Team or other services if required.

-You can contact us from Monday to Sunday.
-If we’re with patients, we cannot always answer the phone straight away, so try again later.
-Suggested telephone times for routine calls are after 10:30am daily.
-One person, nominated by the patient, should make enquiries to the ward.
+We are available 24 hours a day, but If we’re with patients, we cannot always answer the phone straight away.
+We suggest routine calls are made after 10:30am and one person, nominated by the patient makes enquiries to the ward.